 In a medium saucepan, boil cashews in water for 20 minutes until soft, then rinse them with cold water or soak them overnight.

 In a food processor, add water, olive oil, lemon juice, nutritional yeast, salt and garlic, and process until smooth.
 Set aside.

-Brush the cap and the bottom of the mushroom with remaining olive oil and place them on the second baking sheet.
+Brush the caps and the bottoms of the mushrooms with remaining 1 olive oil and place them on the second baking sheet.
 Roast them for 10 minutes on each side.
 Cool for a few minutes then slice in strips with a pairing knife.
 Set aside.

 In a 9 x 13 casserole dish, evenly spread 3/4 cup of marinara sauce, then layer the butternut squash on top.
 Layer 1 cup of the cashew ricotta cheese, roasted cauliflower, and portobello mushrooms over the butternut squash, and spread 1 cup of sauce over the top.
 Repeat by layering the butternut squash, cashew ricotta cheese, and marinara sauce until the ingredients are gone.